medmcqa/medmcqa/README.md

 The goal of MedMCQA is to emulate the rigor of real word medical exams.
 To enable that, a predefined split of the dataset is provided.
 The split is by exams instead of the given questions.
 This also ensures the reusability and generalization ability of the models.

-The training set of MedMCQA consists of all the collected mock & online test series, whereas the test set consists of all AIIMS PG exam MCQs (years 1991-present).
-The development set consists of NEET PG exam MCQs (years 2001-present) to approximate real exam evaluation.
+- The training set of MedMCQA consists of all the collected mock & online test series.
+- The test set consists of all AIIMS PG exam MCQs (years 1991-present).
+- The development set consists of NEET PG exam MCQs (years 2001-present) to approximate real exam evaluation.

 Similar questions from train , test and dev set were removed based on similarity.
 The final split sizes are as follow: